PremC1F/timesheet-anomaly-radar/README.md

           -d '{"record_id": 42, "decision": "Escalate", "note": "Possible duplicate entry"}'
      ```

-## Integrating with Rippling App Studio
+## Integrating with Rippling Studio

 While this repository cannot connect directly to Rippling’s infrastructure,
 the following steps outline how you could integrate this API into an App